After years of struggling with drug addiction and overeating, John Candy died of a heart attack on March 4, 1994.

 But Candy found solace in comedy.
 He joined up with the improvisational group Second City in his native Toronto and later in Chicago.
 His writing work was widely recognized and awarded, and he was cast in some of the most iconic comedies of the 1980s.

 Just like that, Candy became a household name.
 As his fame skyrocketed, however, so did his vices.
-Then, in 1994, John Candy died suddenly while filming in Mexico.
+Then, in 1994, John Candy died suddenly while filming a movie in Mexico.

 He left behind two children, colleagues who remember him fondly, and movies that are Thanksgiving and Christmas staples.
 His life was rich and exciting, and John Candy’s death came as a blow to anyone who was touched by it.